vadimrad/udacity-pipeline-project/README.md

 * Configure Kubernetes and create a Kubernetes cluster;
 * Deploy a container using Kubernetes and make a prediction;
 * Upload a complete Github repo with CircleCI to indicate that code has been tested.

-You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

 **The final implementation of the project will showcase your abilities to operationalize production microservices.**